BetterBites - Healthy Recipe Mobile App and Responsive Web Design

 After

-The second usability study revealed confusion around the CleverChef feature, with 3 out of 5 users unaware it was AI-driven.
-To address this, I revised the feature descriptions and prompts to better highlight its purpose and functionality.
-I also adjusted the background opacity to improve readability, enhancing the overall user experience.
+The second usability study showed that 3 out of 5 users didn’t realise CleverChef was AI-driven.
+I revised descriptions and prompts to clarify its purpose and adjusted background opacity to improve readability and overall user experience.

 Before